-We provide clients with a comprehensive set of services relating to the acquisition, disposition and redevelopment of brownfield sites, including:
+Our attorneys provide clients with a comprehensive set of services, including:

-- Identifying state and federal grants, urban renewal programs, and enterprise zone and empowerment programs.
+Identifying federal, state and local grants and loans, tax credits, urban renewal programs, and enterprise zone and empowerment programs.

 - Assisting with tax increment-financed redevelopment.